 I’ve used Bluehost since 2005 for starting three different businesses.
 It’s the least expensive, best, and fastest way to get started online.

 Disclaimer/Truth: I now use WP Engine for ScottAlanTurner.com.
 My site requires Internet servers with tons of horsepower and bandwidth.
 However, I started three businesses on Bluehost with great success (including this website).
 As the business’ grew I had to move to bigger servers.
 Bluehost specializes in shared servers, and it’s the perfect choice for getting started for cheap.
-WP Engine is very expensive and better once your blog starts making money and you can invest in a faster service.
+WP Engine is very expensive and something to consider once your blog starts making money and you can invest in a faster service.

 Here are seven reasons why you should choose Bluehost to get started: